propertymap-dev/propertymap-dev.github.io/_posts/2024-09-22-is-daft-the-most-expensive-property-listing-site-in-the-world.markdown

 ### Costs Breakdown

-We’ll explore two scenarios: a landlord renting a property and a private seller using FSBO, then compare Daft.ie’s costs with international platforms.
+We’ll explore two scenarios: a landlord renting a property and a private seller listing their home for sale, then compare Daft.ie’s costs with international platforms.

 A landlord looking to rent a three-bedroom house for €2,500/month in Rathfarnham is offered three tiers:

 <img src="/assets/content/daft-rental-screenshot.png" alt="Daft.ie Rental Pricing Options" style="border: 2px solid #000; padding: 2px; max-width: 95%;">

-_The screenshot shows the different pricing tiers for residential rents on Daft.ie_
+_The screenshot shows the different pricing tiers for residential rents on Daft.ie as of 25/9/24_

 ### Scenario 2: Selling a Four-Bed Home in Galway